Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `update` method of `ChatThreadClient` to update a thread's topic.

-- `UpdateChatThreadRequest` is the model to pass to this method.
-- `topic` is used to give a thread a new topic.
+- `topic` is the thread's new topic.

 ```swift
 let newTopic = "My new thread topic"